 In order for the body to begin to give off excess heat, it is necessary to lower the ambient temperature.
 It is enough to ventilate the room or turn on the air conditioner for a short time.
 Ideally, the air temperature should not exceed 20 degrees.
 Drafts are not allowed!

-The dog should be overlaid with ice cubes (in the groin, neck, armpit), cover with a damp towel or slightly moisten the coat, make an enema with warm water.
-The pet should not be allowed to move a lot, as a lot of thermal energy is generated during the work of the muscles.
+The dog needs to be covered with ice cubes (in the groin, neck, armpit area), covered with a damp towel or slightly moistened the fur, and given an enema with warm water.
+You should not allow your pet to move a lot, as a lot of thermal energy is generated when the muscles work.

-If the animal does not want to eat, you should not force feed, as problems may increase - diarrhea, constipation, bloating, vomiting.
+If the animal does not want to eat, you should not force feed it, as problems may increase - diarrhea, constipation, bloating, vomiting.
 But a warm drink is very useful.

 If the temperature is very high, an adult dog weighing 30 kilograms or more can be given one of the antipyretic drugs intended for humans.
-Best for small dogs baby medicine to relieve heat.
+Best for small dogs children's medicine to relieve fever.

-However, it is better not to risk it, since drugs such as Aspirin, Analgin, Paracetamol can cause side effects.
-For example, Ibuprofen is dangerous because it can provoke gastrointestinal bleeding, intense vomiting, and so on.
+However, it is better not to take risks, since drugs such as Aspirin, Analgin, Paracetamol can cause side effects.
+For example, Ibuprofen is dangerous because it can provoke gastrointestinal bleeding, intense vomiting, etc.

-Hyperthermia may have severe consequences for the body: disorders of the central nervous and digestive systems, changes in the water-salt balance, dehydration, excessive stress on the heart, multiple organ failure.
+Hyperthermia may have severe consequences for the body: disturbances in the functioning of the central nervous and digestive systems, changes in water-salt balance, dehydration, excessive load on the heart, multiple organ failure.

 The prognosis depends on the diagnosis and timely treatment of the underlying disease.
 If the dog survives 48 hours after the start of therapy, then in most cases it is favorable.